-The Coalition against Typhoid’s activities are guided by a multi-stakeholder steering committee, currently chaired by Samir Saha, Executive Director of the Child Health Research Foundation.
+The Coalition against Typhoid’s activities are guided by a multi-stakeholder steering committee, currently chaired by Steve Luby, Professor of Infectious Diseases and Director of Research for Stanford’s Center for Innovation in Global Health.
 The committee meets quarterly and provides strategic direction and oversight to the Coalition.

 Adwoa Bentsi-Enchill, World Health Organization

 Dr. Adwoa Bentsi-Enchill is a Medical Officer in the Department of Immunization, Vaccines and Biologicals of the World Health Organization, Geneva where she currently leads WHO’s activities aimed at reviewing the evidence to support a revised global policy on typhoid vaccine use and to support national level decision-making for typhoid conjugate vaccine introduction in endemic countries.
 Dr Bentsi-Enchill’s previous work in WHO focused on immunization safety and she has over 14 years of experience in international health including technical support to immunization and other public health programmes in several countries across WHO’s six regions.
 Prior to joining WHO, Dr. Bentsi-Enchill worked as an epidemiologist in Health Canada (now Public Health Agency of Canada) from 1994 to 2000 and gained significant experience in public health programmes, field epidemiology, and various fields of immunization, including key roles in polio and acute flaccid paralysis surveillance, vaccine coverage monitoring, vaccine effectiveness studies and immunization safety.

 Robert Breiman, Emory University